compbiozurich/UZH-BIO392/course-results/2020/Maria-Muscalu/2020-09-22-Maria-Muscalu-Terminal-and-Unix-Report.md

 ```javascript
 awk 'NR % 3 == 0' ~/ mnt/test/test.txt
 ```
 This command will print every line for which the condition NR % 3 == 0 is true.
-For this condition the NR is the number of the current line and if this number is divided by 3 and there is no remainder then the line is printed.
+The first part of the command (NR % 3) calculates the remainder of the NR and 3 division.
+If the remainder is equal to 0, then the second part of the command (== 0) is true and the line from the text file is printed.

 #### *9. How can we transform FASTQ into FASTA files using standard Unix tools (sed, awk, etc)?
 Please provide the command(s), and discuss what they do.*